yeagerca/WoW-Macros-Addons-Weakauras/MinimapButtonFrame/MinimapButtonFrame source and known problems.md

 The addon can be found here: https://www.curseforge.com/wow/addons/minimap-button-frame/files/all?page=1&pageSize=20&version=3.3.5

-Below is a list of addon features that MBF collects incorrectly.
+Below is a list of addon features that I know MBF collects incorrectly.
 You can uncollect them by adding these items to the Protected list in the MBF Exceptions settings menu or by adding them via chat command `/mbf remove <ButtonName>`.

 ElvUI Minimap protected exceptions:
 - MMHolder